Support #EveryChildMatters #MMIWG2S #MniWiconi

 Quaker Fund for Indigenous Communities

 We are thrilled to announce that we’ve been selected to receive a Wingspan grant from PA Humanities!
 Through this program for BIPOC and rural organizations we’re receiving support for the improvement of our annual Indigenous Peoples’ Day, its live broadcast and archive.
+We’re also joining the statewide Wingspan Learning Community where we’ll network with peers, share resources, and learn together.
+Funding for this grant is made possible with the generous support from Spring Point Partners, and additional funding from PA Humanities, individual donors and the National Endowment for the Humanities (NEH).

 #WingspanPA